zuozhenggh/learning-library/data-management-library/database/partitioning/auto-partitioning/validate-table-1/validate-table-1.md

 - Provision an ADB Instance (19c, Always Free)
 - Create Non-partitioned Table

-Estimated Time: 25mins

 ## Task 1: Call the Validate API

-We can check to see if auto partitioning will consider the table:
+1. Check to see if auto partitioning considers the table a viable candidate for the auto partitioning process:

+    ````
     <copy>
      declare
      ret varchar2(1000);